jorks/MacPkgGen/README.md

-# Git Package Builder
+# Mac Package Generator

-This solution enables you to manage the end-to-end process of building macOS packages with git source control and GitHub Workflows.
-Features:

-- GitHub Workflow templates
-	- Build, sign and notarize a macOS package using GitHub runners
-	- Create a pre-release package for testing
-	- Create a GitHub Release
+[Mac Package Generator](https://github.com/jorks/MacPkgGen) streamlines the creation of macOS packages by leveraging GitHub Actions.
+With built-in git source control, this end-to-end solution automates the process of building, signing, and notarizing a macOS package into a GitHub Release.
+Creating a new package project is simple with the one-line "create project" script.

 - Scripts to support the workflow
+	- `create_project.sh` - initiate a new git project using this repository as a template
 	- `build_package.sh` - builds, signs and notarizes a package
-	- `create_project.sh` - initiate a new git project using this repository as a template
-	- `install_munkipkg.sh` - install the munkipkg dependency
+	- `install_munkipkg.sh` - install the munkipkg dependency as required
-	- `pre-commit` - a git Hook to ensure git compatibility
+	- `pre-commit` - a git Hook to ensure git compatibility via a BOM.txt file

 ## Create a new Project